Ukraine's little-known space feats | DW | 04.03.2022

 The Vega launch vehicle is used to launch small payloads, and a newer version, the Vega-C, is currently under development and expected to launch later this year.

-The Soyuz family, since its first flight in the 60s, is the most-used launch vehicle in the world.
+Since its first flight in the 1960s, the Soyuz family has been the most-used launch vehicle in the world.
 After the end of the 2011 Space Shuttle and until SpaceX's Falcon 9 mission in 2020, Soyuz rockets were the only approved launch vehicle for sending astronauts to the International Space Station (ISS).

 The ISS constantly needs new deliveries of supplies.
 For that, they use different spacecraft like SpaceX's Dragon, the Russian Progress or the Cygnus, which is carried by an Antares launch vehicle jointly developed by the US company Northrop Grumman and Ukraine's Yuzhnoye.